What is HRV

 Ways to Improve HRV

-- Drink more water and less alcohol- alcohol plays a big factor- use that tip
+- Drink more water and less alcohol- alcohol plays a big factor, so if you can eliminate it altogether, it’s a good idea.

 - Fish Oil: Per a published medical journal: “The consumption of omega-3 polyunsaturated fatty acids (n-3 PUFAs) has been reported to decrease resting heart rate (HR) and increase heart rate variability (HRV)” (3)

-- Glutamine: Per a published medical journal, “Emerging evidence indicates that l-glutamine (Gln) plays a fundamental role in cardiovascular physiology and pathology” (4)
+- Glutamine: According to a published medical journal, “Emerging evidence indicates that l-glutamine (Gln) plays a fundamental role in cardiovascular physiology and pathology” (4)

-- Red light therapy: red light has been shown in numerous studies to reduce cardiovascular aging and overall improvement in the cardiovascular system
+- Red light therapy: Red light has been shown in numerous studies to reduce cardiovascular aging and improve the overall cardiovascular system

 - HIIT training: I personally can attest to my HRV improving after incorporating 2 hours a week of HIIT training through my alpha conditioning class